 The toolbox contains essential tools for setting up the Sonic Mega 8K as well as tools to maintain your device after you’ve finished printing.

-*Important: Double-check to see whether everything is included in your toolbox.
-Make sure to understand how each tool is used before proceeding onto the next step.
+Double-check to see whether everything is included in your toolbox.
+Make sure to understand how each tool is used before proceeding to the next step.

 The welcome card leads you to our Quick Starter Guide and Product Warranty Policy.

 The user manual contains essential information for users to set up their Sonic Mega 8K.
 This includes the introduction of device functions and capabilities, keynotes before printing, and a step-by-step tutorial for setting up the LCD 3D printer.